Guided simulation of conditioned chemical reaction networks: Choosing so that and are equivalent

-\subsection{Choosing $g$ so that $\bb{P}^h$ and $\bb{P}^{g}$ are equivalent}
+\section{Choosing $g$ so that $\bb{P}^h$ and $\bb{P}^{g}$ are equivalent}

 By \eqref{eq:Radon-Nikodym-multiple}, the measures $\bb{P}^h$ and $\bb{P}^{g}$ are equivalent when $\bb{P}^{g}\left( A_n\right) = 1$, as all other terms in the Radon-Nikodym derivative are nonzero.
-In this section we propose a choice for $g$ which yields equivalence of the measures $\bb{P}^h$ and $\bb{P}^{g}$ under an additional assumption on the network. \\
+In this section we propose a choice for $g$ which yields equivalence of the measures $\bb{P}^h$ and $\bb{P}^{g}$ under an additional assumption on the network.

 By \Cref{rem:prob-isnot1}, the choice $C = \eps LaL^\T$ can be interpreted as imposing a condition of hiting $v$ at time $T+\eps$.
 Therefore, intuitively, equivalence can be achieved upon artificially setting all elements in the matrices $C_k$ equal to $0$.
 In this case, $g(t_k,x)$ becomes ill-defined whenever $L_kx\neq v_k$ and boundedness of $g$ is lost, rendering the earlier proofs invalid.
-To utilize this choice for $g$ and show equivalence, we build on earlier work in \cite{corstanje2021conditioning}. \\
+To utilize this choice for $g$ and show equivalence, we build on earlier work in \cite{corstanje2021conditioning}.
+Proofs of results in this section are given in \Cref{app:proof-of-main}.